doitintl/amazon-q-business-workshop/README.md

 ## What it covers
 - Creating an Amazon Q Business application
-- Asking questions on your enterprise knowledge
+- Asking questions about your knowledge bases
 - Managing admin controls and adjusting guardrails
-- Talking with your system using natural languages
+- Chatting with your system using natural language

 ## Managed RAG options on AWS
 To manage Retrieval Augmented Generation (RAG) workflows on AWS, you can choose between custom RAG pipelines or fully managed AWS services is a kind of options.
 While fully managed services streamline operations by handling much of the undifferentiated heavy lifting with their core components, they provide fewer opportunities for customization.